Jeff-Russ/howto/z_markdown/7_Rails_Imagemagick_paperclip_aws.md

 > With Rails 4 we’ll need to specify the permitted params.
 We’ll permit :name and :avatar in the params.

-		class FriendsController < ApplicationController
+		class ProfilesController < ApplicationController
 		  # Other CRUD actions omitted

 		  def create
-		    @friend = Friend.new(friend_params)
+		    @profile =  Profiles.new(profile_params)

-		    if @friend.save
+		    if @profile.save
-		      redirect_to @friend, notice: 'Friend was successfully created.' else
+		      redirect_to @profile, notice: ' Profiles was successfully created.' else
 		       render action: 'new'
 		    end